-A survey as part of a presentation and article written by Alice Berry, MA – LPC .
+A survey as part of an article written by Alice Berry, MA – LPC .

 Please answer the questions below if you identify as an artist and as Black or African-American and answer them in the comments below or e-mail them to me at firstname.lastname@example.org.

 Let me know if you would like to speak in person, on the phone, or communicate by e-mail.
 I appreciate the time and effort taken to answer these queries, and look forward to your responses. .

 I appreciate your participation and I will also be happy to forward the article to you, which is also posted on this website’s blog.AWHTBB

 An explanation of the article and research is included below the questions.

 Questions for Artists Who Happen to be Black:

 When did you come to the realization that you wanted to be a working artist, ie. make a living (or try to) with your artistic work?